Data Logging Shield with SD Card Slot and Real-Time Clock

 Where did the name come from?

-The name Arduino comes from a bar in Ivrea, Italy, where some of the founders of the project used to meet.
+The name Arduino originates from a bar in Ivrea, Italy, where some of the project’s founders used to meet.
 The bar was named after Arduin of Ivrea, who was the margrave of the March of Ivrea and King of Italy from 1002 to 1014.

 Development Resources: demo codes, schematics, datasheets, etc